-Chinatown isn’t a huge area, but large enough to stroll around and see a number of interesting shops and restaurants.
-Highlights in Chinatown include Sun Yat-Sen Garden and the Chinese New Year parade and celebrations once each year.
+Chinatown isn’t a huge area.
+It’s large enough though to stroll around and see a number of interesting shops and restaurants.
+Highlights in Chinatown include Sun Yat-Sen Garden and the Chinese New Year Parade & Celebrations once each year.

 In addition to all the little shops, fruit stands and restaurants lining the streets in Chinatown, another interesting place is the International Village at 88 West Pender.
-It’s a mall, so nothing too amazing, but it has some unique stores, including Glory Link International Ltd., which is kind of like an exotic Asian museum, except that everything is for sale.
-It’s an amazing place and you are welcome to browse (except that children are not allowed upstairs as that’s where they hide some of the especially expensive stuff).
+International Village is a mall, so nothing too amazing.
+It has some unique stores though and a very definite Asian theme.

-TIP: There is free parking underground at the International Village – it’s complimentary for 2 hours for the mall’s patrons – so a good place to park, although not on parade day at New Year’s as the road is blocked off to traffic.
+TIP: There is free parking underground at the International Village.
+It’s complimentary for 2 hours for the mall’s patrons.
+It’s a good place to park, although not on parade day at New Year’s as the road is blocked off then to traffic.

 Best Times to Visit Chinatown

-The best times to visit Vancouver’s Chinatown are at meal times (when you want Chinese food downtown) and at Chinese New Year when you’ll really feel like you’re in China with all the millions of people out to watch the parade (assuming that rainy weather doesn’t keep them away).
+The best times to visit Vancouver’s Chinatown are at meal times (when you want Chinese food downtown) and at Chinese New Year / Lunar New Year.
+During New Year’s you’ll really feel like you’re in China with all the millions of people out to watch the parade (assuming that rainy weather or pandemics don’t keep them away).

 Dr. Sun Yat-Sen Garden